Blazemeter/jmeter-http2-plugin/README.md

 2. Open the **Available Plugins** tab and search for **BlazeMeter HTTP**.
 3. Select it, click **Apply Changes and Restart JMeter**, and wait for the install to finish.

-Dependencies required by the plugin should be resolved by Plugins Manager alongside the main JAR.

 ## Updating